jasonswearingen/NotNot.AppSettings/README.md

 Automatically create strongly typed C# settings objects from AppSettings.json.
 Uses Source Generators.

+Includes a simple deserialization helper for when you are using Dependency Injection, or not.

 ## Getting Started

-1) Add a `appsettings.json` file to your project *(make sure it's copied to the output)*.
+1) Add an `appsettings.json` file to your project *(make sure it's copied to the output)*.
 2) **[Install this nuget package `NotNot.AppSettings`](https://www.nuget.org/packages/NotNot.AppSettings)**.
 3) Build your project
 4) Use the generated `AppSettings` class in your code.
 (See the example section below).

 ## How it works

 During your project's build process, NotNot.AppSettings will parse the  `appsettings*.json` in your project's root folder.
+These files are all merged into a single schema.
 Using source-generators it then creates a set of csharp classes that matches each node in the json hierarchy.

 After building your project, an `AppSettings` class contains the strongly-typed definitions, and an `AppSettingsBinder` helper/loader util will be found under the `{YourProjectRootNamespace}.AppSettingsGen` namespace.